Seiger/seigerlang/index.md

 - [x] Automatic search for translations in templates
 - [x] Unlimited translation languages

+## Requirements
+Before installing the module, make sure you have the templatesEdit3 plugin installed.

 ## Use in controllers
 For using this module on front pages your need add few includes to base controller
 ```php